-See more at [DREAM's]((https://dreamgruppen.dk/) or the subject page on Population and population projection website
+See more at [DREAM's]((https://dreamgruppen.dk/) or the subject page on population projections website.

 3 Statistical processing

 The population projections are based on historical data regarding the composition of the population in terms of sex, age and ancestry as well as fertility, mortality, immigration and emigration, and internal migration.